Jan-HendrikNiemann/ABMs/README.md

 There are three models predefined:

 1. A voter model defined as a Markov jump process, `VoterModel.py`
-2. An extened voter model defined on arbitrary networks, `ExtendedVoterModel.py`
+2. An extended voter model defined on arbitrary networks, `ExtendedVoterModel.py`
 3. A spatial predator-prey model, `PredatorPreyModel.py`

 ## How to use?